Tom Davies (footballer, born 1998): Early and personal life

 Davies was born in Liverpool, Merseyside.
 He is the nephew of former Everton player Alan Whittle, who made 74 appearances for the club between 1967 and 1972, and his older brother, Liam, is a semi-professional footballer who plays for Bala Town.
-Davies does volunteer work with the Sunday Supper Project, a local charity organization aimed at supporting Liverpool's homeless community.
+Davies is a volunteer with the Sunday Supper Project, a local charity organisation aimed at supporting Liverpool's homeless community.

 Club career

 Everton

-Davies is an academy graduate of Everton, having joined the club at the age of 11.
+Davies is an academy graduate of Everton, having joined the club at the age of eleven.
 He became a first-year scholar ahead of the 2014–15 season and was promoted to the under-21s at the end of that campaign.
 Davies continued to play regularly for the under-21s the following season and signed his first professional contract on 30 September 2015.

+First team breakthrough

-His form was rewarded when he was handed his Premier League debut by manager Roberto Martínez on 16 April 2016, coming on as an 83rd-minute substitute for Darron Gibson in a 1–1 draw with Southampton at Goodison Park.
+Davies' form for Everton's under-21 side was rewarded when he was handed his Premier League debut by Roberto Martínez on 16 April 2016, coming on as an 83rd-minute substitute for Darron Gibson in a 1–1 draw with Southampton at Goodison Park.
 On the final day of the Premier League season, following the dismissal of Martínez, Davies was handed his first start for Everton by interim manager David Unsworth in a 3–0 win over Norwich City.
 His performance over the course of the 90 minutes earned him the man of the match award.

+On 3 August 2016, Davies signed a new five-year contract with Everton.
+He was given the squad number 26 by new manager Ronald Koeman, having previously worn 41.

-Having previously featured on occasion from the substitutes' bench, Davies made his first start of the 2016–17 Premier League campaign on 2 January 2017 and registered his first assist for Everton in a 3–0 win over Southampton.
-He scored his first goal for the club 13 days later when he scored in a 4–0 league victory over Manchester City.
+Having previously made five appearances from the substitutes' bench, Davies made his first start of the 2016–17 Premier League campaign on 2 January 2017 and registered his first assist for Everton in a 3–0 win over Southampton.
+He scored his first goal for the club 13 days later in a 4–0 league victory over Manchester City.
 His performance also saw him named man of the match.
 On 9 April, he scored the joint-fastest goal of the season when he netted after just 30 seconds in a 4–2 win over reigning champions Leicester City.
-The following month. at the club's end of season awards dinner, Davies was named Everton's Young Player of the Year and also won the Goal of the Season and Performance of the Season honours for his role in the victory over Manchester City.
+The following month, at the club's end of season awards dinner, Davies was named Everton's Young Player of the Year and also won the Goal of the Season and Performance of the Season honours for his role in the victory over Manchester City.

-The following season, during the early stages of the campaign under manager Ronald Koeman, Everton lost six of their opening twelve matches during which Davies was predominantly used as an option from the bench and struggled to find form.
+The following season, Everton lost six of their opening twelve matches during which Davies was predominantly used as an option from the bench and struggled to find form.
 He returned to form following the appointment of Sam Allardyce and in February 2018 was named by the CIES Football Observatory as the world's seventh-most promising footballer under the age of 20.
 Later that month he made his 50th Premier League appearance for the club in a 1–0 defeat to Watford.